These are the home remedies I've used to successfully treat toenail fungus. I hope you will find these remedies helpful, too.

 Vicks VapoRub is a conventional cold medication that is sold in most drugstores.
 I have not personally tried it as a remedy for toenail fungus but know family members who found it very effective.

 The best way to use VapoRub is to apply it to the toenail before bed.
-You can repeat this process each night for 1-2 weeks.
+You can repeat this process each night for one to two weeks.
 Most of my family members who tried this remedy saw an improvement in the color and texture of the toenail within a few days.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.